RocketChat/docs-old/rocket.chat-saas/cloud-account/manage-your-cloud-account/workspaces/upgrade-downgrade-your-plan.md

 ---
 description: >-
-  You can pick the workspace plan that’s right for you.
+  You can pick the workspace plan thatÃÂ¢ÃÂÃÂs right for you.
 When you upgrade or downgrade a plan, you can also switch to daily, monthly, or yearly plans.
 ---